 Lucky Coq is a local favourite for low-key vibes and a relaxed atmosphere.
 With their ‘always fun, always free’ motto, they’re entertaining locals pretty much every night of the week.
 A slew of hot DJs play electronic, throwback tunes, house, party, and even vinyl only old-school hip hop & RNB.

 179 Chapel St, Windsor

 The Temperance Hotel is ‘Chapel Street’s Favourite Local’, even if they do say so themselves.
-Amongst a huge mix of entertainment options during the week, Sundays are when the live music springs to life.
+Amongst a huge mix of entertainment options during the week, Thursday, Fridays and Sundays are when the live music springs to life.

 426 Chapel St, South Yarra

 They’re doing things a tad differently by bringing the party tunes ‘acoustic style’ early Saturday evenings, the Imperial uses live music to pump up the weekend’s biggest party night.
 DJs using sax and other live elements fill the dancefloor as the nights moves along, and everyone loves every single second.

 Carpe Diem Bar has a ‘private party’ feel.
 It’s cool, small but roomy and fills up nicely with people and music!

 With regular acoustic sessions, notably on Fridays, Carpe Diem (which, if you’ve seen Dead Poets Society, you know means ‘seize the day’ in Latin) is basically three little bars in one great venue.